zeroknowledgediscovery/zedwiki/jama sdoh.md

 problems, barriers to care, violence, transition of care, and food insecurity), and combining them yielded nine SDOH.
 Adjusted odds ratios (aORs) and 95% confidence intervals (CIs) were estimated using conditional logistic regression.

+NLP-extracted SDOH, with and without structured SDOH, were significantly associated with increased risk of suicide among Veterans, suggesting the potential of NLP in public health studies.